Gustavodacrvi/vue3-animated-carousel/README.md

 ## v-models Initial Mount Precedence

-The initial mount precedence from higher to lower is "modelValue", "activeItemIndex", "activeItemIndex" and "position", that means if the initial **activeItemIndex** value is 3, the carousel would focus on the fourth item, however, if the initial value of **modelValue** is also 2, then the carousel will "ignore" **activeItemIndex** and go to the second page instead because modelValue has higher precedence.
+The initial mount precedence from higher to lower is "modelValue", "activeItemIndex", "activeItem" and "position", that means if the initial **activeItemIndex** value is 3, the carousel would focus on the fourth item, however, if the initial value of **modelValue** is also 2, then the carousel will "ignore" **activeItemIndex** and go to the second page instead because modelValue has higher precedence.

 ## Props